Lawaltunde/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 9-John_Doe contains script that Write a script that sets the mode of the file hello to this -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello.
 The file 10-mirror_permissions contains a script that sets the mode of the file hello the same as olleh’s mode The file 11-directories_permissions contains a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+The file 12-directory_permissions contains  a script that creates a directory called my_dir with permissions 751 in the working directory.